CHENKH02/Bulk_RNA-seq_Differential_Expression-Analysis_using_DESeq2/README.md

 *Pathway enrichment analysis reveals significant enrichment of immune, inflammatory, and cell-cycle-related Hallmark pathways among the differentially expressed genes, suggesting major transcriptional changes associated with the silencing condition.*

-The analysis identified a set of genes significantly differentially expressed between wildtype and silenced samples, including both up-regulated and down-regulated genes.

-Exploratory analysis showed that samples cluster according to condition, indicating a strong transcriptional effect.

-Pathway enrichment analysis revealed that differentially expressed genes are associated with specific biological pathways, providing insight into the functional impact of the silencing condition.